The Goods: Elderberries 101

 Elderberries can’t be eaten raw like blueberries or raspberries; instead, they need to be processed in some way – either cooked or tinctured.
 You’ll often find elderberry served up as a tea or in herbal tea blends specifically for immune health or cold and flu formulas.
 I often cook elderberries down into a syrup with turmeric, ginger and honey and add them to fizzy water for a mocktail.

-You can tincture elderberries with vodka (hello, cocktail mixer!) and add it to your own Canadian-inspired cocktail or take it as a tincture for cold and flu prevention.
+You can tincture elderberries with vodka (like this Elderberry Cocktail Recipe!) and add it to your own Canadian-inspired cocktail or take it as a tincture for cold and flu prevention.
 An alcohol-based infusion takes five minutes to prepare and four weeks of patience until it’s ready.

 If you’ve been hearing all the trendy news about drinking vinegars and shrubs, you can easily swap the vodka for apple cider vinegar and follow the same process.